Did you know?

 When asked, “How is your health in general?”
-76% of people in Greece reported to be in good health, higher than the OECD average of 69%.
+74% of people in Greece reported to be in good health, more than the OECD average of 68%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In Greece, the average is 79% for men and 74% women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 70% for men and 66% for women.
+In Greece, the average is 77% for men and 71% women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 87% of the top 20% of the adult population in Greece rated their health as ‘good’ or ‘very good’, compared to about 70% for the bottom 20%.
+About 83% of adults with a disposable income in the top 20% in Greece rated their health as “good” or “very good”, compared to about 76% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance